algirdasleo/ECommercePlatform/README.md

     }
     ```

-    - Replace `your_username` and `your_password` with the actual username and password for your PostgreSQL instance.
+    - Replace `your_username` and `your_password` with the actual username and password for your PostgreSQL login.

 4. **Build the solution:**